stephanfowler/nft-surface/smart-contract/README.md

     }
 }
 ```
 IMPORTANT: IT IS UP TO YOU to specify tokenIds.
-The `3-prepare-catalog.js` script will help by disallowing tokenId duplicates within the `catalog.json` file, tokenId omissions, tokenId non-integers, and will set `status` appropriately if the tokenId is already minted/burnt.
+The `catalog` task will help by disallowing tokenId duplicates within the `catalog.json` file, tokenId omissions, tokenId non-integers, an will not add signature to tokens that are already minted/burnt.

 All `sourceImage` paths must be relative to `images` directory.
 Arbitrary other properties can be added (e.g. `collection` ...) for the purpose of rendering or additional provenance mechanisms.